 Admission Requirements for an Online MSN in Nurse Educator Program

-Most MSN nurse educator online programs expect applicants to hold a bachelor’s degree in nursing (BSN) from an accredited school.
-Applicants without a bachelor’s degree, or those who hold a bachelor’s degree in a non-nursing field, are often required to strengthen their knowledge base and skill set by completing a bridge program or prerequisite coursework.
+Most MSN nurse educator online programs expect an applicant to hold a BSN from an accredited school.
+Candidates without a bachelor’s degree, or those who hold a bachelor’s degree in a non-nursing field, typically must strengthen their knowledge base and skill set by completing bridge programs or prerequisite coursework.

-How Long Does It Take to Complete an Online MSN in Nurse Educator Program?
+How Long Does it Take to Complete an Online MSN in Nurse Educator Program?

 In contrast, self-paced and asynchronous programs permit candidates to complete coursework and review lectures at their convenience.
 While self-paced courses offer less support and structure, they can make it easier to earn a degree quickly.

-While MSN programs typically assist on-campus students with internship placements, online students are often required to submit their internship location for approval prior to starting their program.
-Each institution sets its own standards and criteria for acceptable internship locations.
+While MSN programs typically assist on-campus students with internship placements, online students are often required to submit their internship location for approval before starting their program.
+Each institution sets standards and criteria for acceptable internship locations.
 In some instances, the internship experience culminates in a capstone project or final paper.

 Certifications and Licenses This Program Prepares For

 Also offered through the NLN, this credential demonstrates competence at facilitating the clinical aspects of nursing education.
 A CNE-CL provides their school with fair and accurate student performance assessments in accordance with programmatic academic standards and expectations.

 Accreditation for Online MSN in Nurse Educator Programs